IgnitionBoulder/2015week1/deliverables/README.md

 ### Section 2: HTML and CSS 101

 #### meta
 Why do we separate HTML and CSS?
-There is no need to throw make up on your bones because no one is going to see it.
-Make up is the polish that makes it presentable and engaging.
+You can do most CSS in the HTML (in line CSS), but it is easier to visualize and organize code if they are separated into "mark up" and "make up".
+Also by using a separate CSS file, you can have more complex and specifc instructions so there is less work.

 #### HTML
 What are classes and IDs (and how are they different)?
+Classes are groupings of content that you want the same CSS changes to be applied to.
+If you create <li class"fancy"> this line along with all the other members of that class, will be treated the same.
+An ID applies to a single element that you want to be different from the of the same element.
+If you only wanted one line to have a partticular style, you can use the ID attribute.
 Classes and IDs give more specific instructions and functions compared to regular tags.

 What are elements?
+Elements are the content of a particular tag.
+Ex. <p> this is a paragraph </p>, the text "this is a paragraph" is an element while the <p> are the tags.

 What are tags?
+Tags give specification to elements on where they will be in the code.
+Tags open with <> and close with </>.
+A tag of <h3> blah blah</h3> will be in a different place and have a different meaning than the same text with <p> </p> tags.

 What are attributes?
+Attributes are properties of code that assign a different meaning to a common tag.
+Ex. <p id"serious">.
+The ID makes the paragraph differnt than a normal paragraph.

 What are forms?
 What is a div?